 Benefits of Becoming a Graham Fellows Program Candidate

-Students who elect to pursue a Graham Fellowship, upon graduation, will benefit from a variety of activities designed to develop leadership skills.
-Students will receive guidance and training on interviewing skills, résumé preparation, professional presence, dining etiquette, and networking.
-They will be exposed to local and national leaders from a wide array of disciplines through the Graham Speaker Series, and they will be encouraged to demonstrate their networking skills during the Corporate Partners Dinner.
-Many students will also be able to take advantage of internship opportunities with companies and organizations in the York region.
+Students who elect to pursue a Graham Fellow status will benefit from a variety of activities designed to develop leadership skills.
+Students will receive guidance and training on interviewing skills, résumé preparation, business etiquette, and networking.
+They will be exposed to local and national leaders from a wide array of disciplines through the Graham Speaker Series, and they will be encouraged to demonstrate their networking skills during the Corporate Partners Networking event.
+By networking with corporate partners, students are provided with connections that may lead to internships and career opportunities.

 Outside the Classroom Experiences